A Forward Backward Greedy approach for Sparse Multiscale Learning: Results

-For the final case study, we analyse the performance of our approach on a remote sensing dataset of photon clouds.
-Specifically, we model the data collected from the still ongoing ICESat-2 mission \cite{markus2017ice}, which has 3 sets of pair of lasers that map the topography of the earth surface.
+For the final case study, we analyze the performance of our approach on a remote sensing dataset of photon clouds.
+Specifically, we model the data collected from the still ongoing ICESat-2 mission \cite{markus2017ice}, which has 3 pairs of lasers that map the topography of the earth surface.
 Depending on the location in the 4-d space (including time) from where the photons are reflected (computed using traveling time of the photon), the challenge is to infer and map the underlying topography.
 This whole procedure finds applications in analyzing polar ice-sheets, oceans and forest cover \cite{smith2019land,klotz2020high,neuenschwander2019atl08}.
 Fig. \ref{Pic9} shows three sites which we use in this study from the well known McMurdo Dry Valley region in Antarctica.
 This site is commonly used for calibration and validation of the satellite instruments due to its stable terrain.
 The photon cloud for the chosen three sites \cite{10.1002/essoar.10505019.1} are shown in panel (a), (b) and (c) in Fig. \ref{Pic9}.
 The location of the specific tracks are shown in the map in Fig. \ref{Pic9}.
-Looking at the sites, (a) with 9105 photons is a relatively region. (b) and (c) on the other hand have higher number of photons with complicated features.
+Looking at the sites, (a) with 9105 photons is a relatively smooth region. (b) and (c) on the other hand have higher number of photons with complicated features.
 Particularly (b) also contains an obvious discontinuity at around 700m.
-Like the previous experiments, here also we use 2-fold CV and obtain the decaying behavor of the testing MSE shown in Fig. \ref{Pic9}.
-Following this Fig. \ref{Pic10} shows the reconstructions at different scales (3,6,9 and 12) for all the 3 tracks.
+Like the previous experiments, here also we use 2-fold CV and obtain the decaying behavor of the testing MSE shown in Fig. \ref{Pic9} (panels (d), (e) and (f)).
+Following this, Fig. \ref{Pic10} shows the reconstructions at different scales (3,6,9 and 12) for all the 3 tracks.
 The figure magnifies complicated regions of the track for the ease of analysis.
 The most important thing to note here is the highly efficient data reduction due to redundancy in the number of data points available to infer the surface.
-Particularly, at scale 12, with acceptable reconstructions we get a data reduction of 98.2\% (1-161/9105), 97.8\%(1-256/11826) and 98.6\%(1-227/16235) for sites (a), (b) and (c) respectively in Fig. \ref{Pic10}.
+Particularly, if we assume scale 12 to be our truncation scale based on CV curves in Fig. \ref{Pic9}, with acceptable reconstructions we get a data reduction of 98.2\% (1-161/9105), 97.8\%(1-256/11826) and 98.6\%(1-227/16235) for sites (a), (b) and (c) respectively, as shown in Fig. \ref{Pic10}.